2024

 With gratitude for your audience’s knowledge and capacities, you can enlighten them in a way that helps them create the basis they need to appreciate your insight.

-2. Think about how you present your information
+2. Think about how to Present your Information

 When it comes to teaching highly technical information, how you say it is just as important as what you say.
 It is very difficult to develop engagement with an audience when the subject matter is somewhat complex.